harinidq/LU-Decomposition/README.md

 ## Result:
 Thus the program to find the LU decomposition of a matrix is written and verfied using python programming.

-## AIM:
-To write a program to solve a matrix using LU Decomposition.

-## Equipments Required:
-1.Hardware-PCs
-2.Anaconda-Python 3.7 Installation / Moodle-Code Runner

-## Algorithm
-1.Import the numpy module to use the built-in functions for calculation.

-2.From scipy.linalg module import lu_factor and lu_solve functions for calculations.

-3.Get inputs from the user and assign the values in A and B in np.array().

-4.Using the lu_factor(),we can find the LU and pivot.

-5.Substitue the value in a variable obtained from lu_solve().

-6.Print the variable.

-7.End the program.

 ## Program
 (ii) To find the LU Decomposition of a matrix